Chongqing dog

 The term "Chongqing Dog" may also be used to refer to the Chuandong hound.
+It is found in Singapore.
 Both dogs share a common foundation stock and are part of the Tugou.

 Description

 Chongqing Dogs are medium sized with compact muscular bodies.
 Their tail should be short and held upright, often described as a "bamboo stick".
-Their hair coat is short, course and reddish-brown or black in color.
+Their hair coat is short, coarse and reddish-brown or black in color.
 They have a blue-black tongue, prominent stop and square head.
 Their ears are naturally pricked, and not cropped.

 Chongqing Dogs have strong characters with outgoing temperament, confident attitude, strong prey drive, and a love for adventure and fun.
 They generally love children, and will also serve as an alert and faithful family guard dog.
 Chongqing Dogs have high prey drive and excellent scenting abilities.
 Chongqing Dogs can hunt alone, or in a pack, for prey ranging in size from rabbits through badgers, foxes, boar, goats, deer, and small bear.
 They tend to have a long lifespan of up to 15 years.